How it works

 - Scores per category show where you led or lagged.
 Aim to win rebuttal + logic for consistent results.

-Each debate is scored by an AI judge using an internal prompt that forces it to read both sides, compare the arguments head-to-head, and avoid personal bias.
+Each debate is scored by reading both sides, comparing arguments head-to-head.
 It looks for structured reasoning, on-topic rebuttals, and clarity over volume.

 - Scores each debater on clarity, logic, rebuttal quality, rhetoric/persuasiveness, and use of evidence.